atomicdata-dev/atomic-data-docs/src/plugins.md

 For example, they can:

 - Extend existing resources (e.g. automatic translations)
-- Provide new endpoints with custom functionality (e.g. full text search or some new query system)
+- Provide new endpoints (maybe even ports?) with custom functionality (e.g. full text search for pod data, an e-mail server)
 - Periodically execute some code (e.g. fetch new data from a source)
 - Add datatypes and validation